X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Conclusion

 \section{Conclusion}

-In this paper, we propose X-REFINE, a decomposition-based XAI framework that leverages the LRP rule to optimize both the FNN model inputs and architecture simultaneously.
+We propose X-REFINE, a decomposition-based XAI framework that leverages the LRP rule to optimize both the FNN model inputs and architecture simultaneously.
 Unlike perturbation-based XAI frameworks that identify only the relevant inputs based on external methodology, the proposed X-REFINE framework provides a double-pruning process based on the internal architecture of the model while maintaining a robust BER and reducing the overall computational complexity in different scenarios.
-Therefore, the proposed X-REFINE framework offers better performance-complexity-interpretability trade-offs, making it a robust solution for deploying high-performance, low-latency deep learning models in resource-constrained wireless communication systems.
-As future perspectives, we will focus on: (\textit{i}) Investigating the impact of the initial channel estimation on the distribution of the proposed X-REFINE relevance scores. (\textit{ii}) Adapting the X-REFINE framework to support recurrent neural networks (RNNs), and (\textit{iii}) Evaluating the performance of different gradient-based XAI schemes using the proposed X-REFINE framework.
+Therefore, the proposed X-REFINE framework offers better performance-complexity-interpretability trade-offs and maintains the system efficiency, making it a robust solution for deploying high-performance, low-latency deep learning models in resource-constrained wireless communication systems.
+As future perspectives, we will focus on: (\textit{i}) Adapting the X-REFINE framework to support recurrent neural networks (RNNs), and (\textit{ii}) Evaluating the performance of different gradient-based XAI schemes using the proposed X-REFINE framework.

 { }